-In this InMotion Hosting review, I will closely examine the provider and its services such as pricing, performance, features, customer support, and more.
-My goal is to find out all the good and not so great stuff every user should know before choosing (or skipping on) InMotion Hosting.
+In this InMotion Hosting review, I will closely examine the provider and its pricing, performance, features, customer support, and more.
+My goal is to find out all the good and not-so-great stuff every user should know before choosing (or skipping on) InMotion Hosting.

 InMotion Hosting is an established provider counting 20 years of service.
 However, it’s not one of the hosts that you’d often see heavily marketed on YouTube or other advertisement channels.
 That doesn’t mean it’s out of business though.

 In the last year, I’ve noticed quite a few changes happening with InMotion Hosting.
 It introduced a new look to their website, changed some of their plans, and perhaps even branched out to the new audiences.

 You see, InMotion Hosting was always more of an enterprise solution with many VPS and dedicated hosting options.
 It wasn’t cheap, but people chose it for reliability.
 Own-operated data centers are definitely what keeps this provider in demand.